 The last few years have seen millions of small business owners across the country shifting to a distributed workforce model.
 Thankfully, modern technologies have made the switch to remote work less daunting than it might otherwise be.
 In fact, many companies have fully embraced the distributed workforce model.

-In other words, the transition to remote work could very well be the wave of the future.
-It also presents a potentially golden opportunity to employers: In addition to paving the way to proven benefits like improved morale and productivity, giving your employees the option to work remotely could enable your company to evolve in lockstep with a business landscape that’s rapidly changing before our eyes.
+Doing so presents a potentially golden opportunity to employers: In addition to paving the way to proven benefits like improved morale and productivity, giving your employees the option to work remotely could enable your company to evolve in lockstep with a business landscape that’s rapidly changing before our eyes.

-While technology has removed some of the communications barriers from remote work, there are logistical hurdles and legal requirements that employers will need to navigate.
+While technology has removed some of the communication barriers from remote work, there are logistical hurdles and legal requirements that employers will need to navigate.
 This is especially true if your workforce is going to be distributed across multiple states.